 Sleep is important for both physical and mental health and improves your overall quality of life.
 We know that living with a chronic condition and chronic pain can cause problems with sleep, including having problems falling asleep, staying asleep and also having good quality sleep.
-It is common to wake many times a night during the night.
+It is common to wake many times during the night.
 Most people go back to sleep without even realising it.
 When you are in pain, however, you may wake and notice your pain which leads to an increased activity in your nervous system that then needs to calm down all over again to fall back to sleep.
 Lack of sleep can, in turn, can make your experience of pain worse thus becoming a vicious cycle.

 Good sleeping habits and practices are often referred to as sleep hygiene.
 Sleep hygiene involves a combinations of many things that can help you get a better night’s sleep.

 • Be as consistent as possible with the times that you go to bed and get up – this helps you regulate the internal clock and hormones that control your sleep patterns

 • Wind down time – also helps the body recognise that it’s bedtime and make associations between your bedtime ritual and sleep.
 Relax for an hour before going to bed and make it the same or similar every night (in the same order).
 This could include a warm bath or shower, light stretching, meditation, listening to music or reading – whatever helps you relax

 You should try and create a sanctuary that will calm you down and promote the sleep ritual.

 • Darkness (light tells your brain it’s wake up time) – use block our curtains, face masks, limit lamps/night lights etc

 • Quiet with little or no noise – close your door, use ear plugs, avoid sleeping with pets & children as they may wake you without you realising it